Dossier on money laundering prevention

 Money laundering: Focus of conduct supervision (2021)

 In the year under review, FINMA analysed numerous offered and planned services in the crypto area.
-It provided the institutions with further details of its expectations in relation to the money laundering regulations, including in consultation with the self-regulatory organisations responsible for the money laundering supervision of numerous providers.
+It provided the institutions with further details of its expectations in relation to the money laundering regulations.

 To the content